Passionate about fitness and weight-lifting, and sharing what I know.

 Intrigued?
 Skeptical?
 Curious?
 I was all of these.
 Until I read the book.
 I'm still intrigued and curious but not skeptical.

 Have you ever heard the phrase, "in a nutshell?"
-Tim's best skill is taking information that you really want to have but normally would bore you to death because it was written for a scientific community and make it accessible and easy to understand.
+Tim's best skill is taking information that you really want to have but normally would bore you to death because it was written for a scientific community and making it accessible and easy to understand.

 Tim's also a minimalist, extreme researcher and fairly entertaining.
 What he did here was summarize and exemplify what experts and talents do naturally, reverse engineer it and make it highly accessible to the average Joe/Jane.